johanley/anne-of-green-gables-fmt/README.md

  <li> poetry: indent by 1-4 spaces, so that line wrapping by tools is turned off
  <li> blockquotes: treat as poetry
  <li> letters/correspondence? those are trickiest items
- <li> front matter: there seems to be some freedom there, as long as its reasonable
+ <li> front matter: seems to be some freedom there, as long as it's reasonable
 </ul>

+<P>Line-width/line-wrapping is a bit tricky.
+Be careful with that.
+(Java has a BreakIterator class, but it's a bit quirky in its behaviour.)

+<P>In my case, most items are auto-generated.
+Poetry and letters are two items
+that are handled manually, by editing the generated output.

 HTML requirements/recommendations:
 <ul>